petedprice/scStalkie_Drive/E_workbook/README.md

 **Extra data for celltype ID**
-Expectations are for number of features expressed across spermatogenesis to reduce and likewise see X-chromosome inactivation
+Expectations are for number of features expressed across spermatogenesis to reduce and likewise see X-chromosome inactivation Feature expression pattern supports expected expression patterns however no evidence for XCI.
+In fact there appears to be an increase in the proportion of X-linked transcripts and X-linked expression in total across spermatogenesis: does this point to disruption of the standard routes of XCI brought about through meiotic drive.
+This is however present in both populations so maybe not?
+However the ST X may still carry the machinary required for SR-suppression and may be turned on

 Barplots of feature and UMI expresssion
 ![](./photos/no_genes_plots.png)